Millwall F.C.: Promotion to top tier, new stadium, and administration: 1987–2000

-Champions, FA Cup Final and European football: 2001–2004
+Division 2 Champions, FA Cup Final, and European football: 2000–2007

-Mark McGhee was named as Millwall's new manager in September 2000, and eight months later the club won promotion as Division Two champions, with the team built by Keith Stevens, after five years in the third tier of the league.
-They finished with 93 points, a club record.
-Winning the first match of the 2001–02 season 4–0 at home to Norwich City set the team up well for a good year, in which Millwall qualified for the Division One play-offs, but lost to eventual winners Birmingham City 2–1 in the semi-finals.
-Millwall finished mid-table in the 2002–03 season and McGhee was sacked soon after the start of the 2003–04 season.
+Mark McGhee was named as Millwall's new manager for the 2000–01 season in September 2000, and eight months later the club won promotion as Division Two champions.
+They finished with 93 points, a club record, with striker Neil Harris winning the golden boot with 27 league goals.
+Along with Harris, the turn of the century saw the emergence of a 'Golden Generation' of players, some of whom would go on to play in the Premier League such as Tim Cahill, Paul Ifill, Lucas Neill, and Steven Reid.
+Winning the first match of the 2001–02 season 4–0 at home to Norwich City set the team up well for a good year, in which Millwall finished 4th and qualified for the Division One play-offs, but lost to eventual winners Birmingham City 2–1, their 4th playoff semi-final loss.
+Millwall finished 9th in the 2002–03 season, but McGhee left Millwall by "mutual consent" in October.

-In 2003, Dennis Wise, ex-Chelsea and England player, became caretaker, and subsequently permanent player-manager, of the club.
-In his first season in charge Wise led the club to the first FA Cup Final in their history.
-When Millwall took to the field at the Millennium Stadium in Cardiff they were only the second team from outside the top flight to play in the Cup final since 1982, and were the first team from outside the Premier League to reach the final since the foundation of the top tier in 1992.
-The club was missing 16 players from their squad due to suspension or injury.
-They played the Cup final on 22 May 2004, losing 3–0 to Manchester United.
+In October 2003 ex-Chelsea and England player Dennis Wise became caretaker, and subsequently permanent player-manager, of the club for the 2003-04 season.
+In his first season in charge Wise led the team to finish four points off of the play-offs, and to the first FA Cup Final in their history.
+Millwall beat Sunderland in the semi-final at Old Trafford, with Tim Cahill, who finished the season as Millwall's top scorer, scoring the winning goal, to set up a final against Manchester United.
+When Millwall took to the field at the Millennium Stadium in Cardiff on 22 May 2004 they were only the second team from outside the top flight to play in the Cup final since 1982, and were the first team from outside the Premier League to reach the final since the foundation of the top tier in 1992.
+The club was missing 16 players from their squad due to suspension or injury, but kept the score at 0-0 until 1 minute before half-time when Gary Neville's cross was headed in by Cristiano Ronaldo.
+Millwall eventually lost the 2004 FA Cup Final 3–0, curtesy of a Ruud van Nistelrooy brace.
 As United had already qualified for the UEFA Champions League, Millwall were assured of playing in the UEFA Cup.
 Midfielder Curtis Weston, substituted for Wise with one minute of normal time remaining, became the youngest Cup final player in history at 17 years 119 days, beating the 125-year-old record of James F. M. Prinsep.
 In the 2004–05 UEFA Cup, Millwall lost 4–2 on aggregate in the first round proper to Hungarian champions Ferencváros, with Wise scoring both Millwall's goals.